uelsaigh/n8n_sms_bot/README.md

 ## ✨ The Solution
 This engine acts as a 24/7 virtual office assistant.
 It doesn't just "chat"; it follows a logical business process to qualify a lead and push "Ready-to-Quote" data directly to the business owner.

-## 📺 Project Walkthrough & Demo
-[Insert Link to Video or Embed GIF Here]
-*This video demonstrates the end-to-end flow: from the initial customer SMS to the AI qualification summary and final email notification.*

 ---

 ## 🏗️ Workflow Architecture